lreboseno22/my-first-repo/README.md

 # my-first-repo
 My name is Liam Reboseno.
-And this is my Bio.
+I'm excited to learn all there is.
+Happy to be here!